Gkontopodis/Data-Management-Visualization/README.md

 # Data Management and Visualization
-This is a part of my weekly assignments for the first course of [Data Analysis and Interpretation Specialization](https://www.coursera.org/specializations/data-analysis), offered by Wesleyan University on Coursera.
+This is an introduction for the first course of [Data Analysis and Interpretation Specialization](https://www.coursera.org/specializations/data-analysis), offered by Wesleyan University through Coursera.
 For the grading purposes of the course, the assignments were initially uploaded on [Tumblr](https://gkontopas.tumblr.com/post/181986635677/assignmentweek-1-developing-a-research-question).

 It is an attempt to develop a research question, describe the variables (frequency tables), visualize their relationships and calculate basic statistics, based on existing data (U.S. National Epidemiological Survey on Alcohol and Related Conditions-NESARC).